MattFiler/OpenCAGE/README.md

 </div>

-1. Load "Mod Tools.exe" and press "Create".
+1. Load the mod tools and press "Create".
 2. Choose the editor you wish to use.
 You will then be presented with a window full of empty textboxes and dropdowns.
 3. Select a configuration to load from the available dropdown in the top right of the window and press the load button.
 Be patient while the data is loaded in to the program.
 Some editors may have a different load process, but most follow this routine.
 Some, for example the Lighting Settings, load the data when you start the editor automatically.
 4. Tweak the values in the editor to your choice.
 If you hover over an editable field you will see a description of what you are modifying.